apache/airflow/docs/apache-airflow/administration-and-deployment/security/access-control.rst

 Get XCom                               DAGs.can_read, Task Instances.can_read, XComs.can_read                  Viewer
-Triggers Task Instance                 DAGs.can_edit, Task Instances.can_create                                User Delete DAG                             DAGs.can_delete                                                         User Trigger DAG run                        DAGs.can_edit, DAG Runs.can_create                                      User Clear DAG                              DAGs.can_edit, Task Instances.can_delete                                User Clear DAG Run                          DAGs.can_edit, Task Instances.can_delete                                User Mark DAG as blocked                    DAGS.can_edit, DAG Runs.can_read                                        User
+Triggers Task Instance                 DAGs.can_edit, Task Instances.can_create                                User Delete DAG                             DAGs.can_delete                                                         User Trigger DAG run                        DAGs.can_trigger, DAG Runs.can_create                                   User Clear DAG                              DAGs.can_edit, Task Instances.can_delete                                User Clear DAG Run                          DAGs.can_edit, Task Instances.can_delete                                User Mark DAG as blocked                    DAGS.can_edit, DAG Runs.can_read                                        User